-The Division of the Deputy Vice-Chancellor and Vice-President (Research) provides research and research education services and infrastructure supporting the development of world-class research, both nationally and internationally, and encouraging engagement with the broader community.
+The Division of Research & Innovation provides research and research education services and infrastructure supporting the development of world-class research, both nationally and internationally, and encouraging engagement with the broader community.

 - Professor Mike BrooksDeputy Vice-Chancellor and Vice-President (Research)